-Easy To Use . . .
+Easy To Use

-- Connect the Code Reader to the vehicle's test connector. - Turn the ignition key "On." - DO NOT start the engine. - Code Reader turns "On" and links automatically.
+- Connect the Code Reader to the vehicle's test connector.

+- Turn the ignition key "On."

+- Press the LINK button.

-Easy To View . . . .
+Easy To View

-- The Code Reader retrieves stored codes, Freeze Frame Data and I/M Readiness status. - Codes, I/M Readiness status and Freeze Frame data are displayed on the Code Reader's LCD display.
+- The Code Reader retrieves stored codes, Freeze Frame data and I/M Readiness status. - Codes, I/M Readiness status and Freeze Frame data are displayed on the Code Reader's LCD display screen.
 System status is indicated by LED indicators.